OpenQDev/OpenQ-Contracts/audit/README.md

 - `MockNft.sol`
 - `TestToken.sol`

-## About Us
+## Architecture Overview

-OpenQ is a permissionless smart contract platform for minting, funding and claiming contracts.
+### Upgradeability

+#### UUPSUPgradeable

+`OpenQV3.sol`, `ClaimManagerV3.sol` and `DepositManagerV2.sol` are all [UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy).

+The implementation lies behind a proxy.

+#### Beacon Proxy

+`BountyV2.sol` is also upgradeable, but because we have MANY deployed at any one time and want to be able to update them without calling `upgradeTo()` on each contract, we use the [Beacon Proxy pattern](https://docs.openzeppelin.com/contracts/3.x/api/proxy#beacon).

+Each bounty contract lies behind a proxy.

+## Developer Perspective on All OpenQ Flows: Minting, Funding and Claiming

 ## Contract Types

+OpenQ supports FOUR types of contracts.

+Each one differs in terms of:

+- Number of claimants
+- Fixed payout (e.g. 100 USDC), percentage payout (e.g. 1st place gets 50% of all escrowed funds), or whatever the full balances are on the bounty (funded with anything, full balance paid to claimant)

-There are four types of contracts:
+The names for those four types are:

 - `ATOMIC`: These are fixed-price, single contributor contracts
 - `ONGOING`: These are fixed-price, multiple contributors can claim, all receiving the same amount
 - `TIERED`: A crowdfundable, percentage based payout for each tier (1st, 2nd, 3rd)
 - `TIERED_FIXED`: Competitions with fixed price payouts for each tier (1st, 2nd, 3rd)

-## Architecture Overview

-Upgradeability:

-`OpenQV3.sol`, `ClaimManagerV2.sol` and `DepositManagerV2.sol` are all [UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy).
-The implementation lies behind a proxy.

-`BountyV2.sol` is also upgradeable, but because we have MANY deployed at any one time and want to be able to update them without calling `upgradeTo()` on each contract, we use the [Beacon Proxy pattern](https://docs.openzeppelin.com/contracts/3.x/api/proxy#beacon)
+### Minting a Bounty

+Minting a bounty begins at `OpenQ.mintBounty(bountyId, organizationId, initializationData)`.

+Anyone can call this method to mint a bounty.

+`OpenQV3.sol` then calls `bountyFactory.mintBounty(...)`.

+The BountyFactory deploys a new `BeaconProxy`, pointing to the `beacon` address which will point each bounty to the proper implementation.

+All the fun happens in the `InitOperation`.
+This is an ABI encoding of everything needed to initialize any of the four types of contracts.

+The BountyV2.sol `initialization` method passes this `InitOperation` to `_initByType`, which then reads the type of bounty being minted, initializing the storage variables as needed.

+### Funding a Bounty

+### Claiming a Bounty